FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 So what's next?
 The real answer is that we don't know.

 I personally really like the idea and the project, and I would like to further develop it.
-Yet, some of the shortcomings we had during the hackaton won't chase to exists in the near future, in particular none of us is a designer nor particularly interested in becoming a mobile app developer.
+Yet, some of the shortcomings we had during the hackaton won't cease to exists in the near future, in particular none of us is a designer nor particularly interested in becoming a mobile app developer.

 On the flip and positive side, I can see myself sporadically working on the project to improve the machine learning part.
 We barely scratched the surface of what we could have done with vision models, and I am sure that there is a lot of room for improvement.
 Some of the ideas are exposed in the project page, and I am looking forward to working on them.